habedi/PracticalMachineLearning/README.md

 * [BigDL](https://github.com/intel-analytics/BigDL): BigDL is a deep learning library that runs in an Apache Spark cluster
 * [ImageJ](https://imagej.github.io/): "ImageJ is an open-source image processing program designed for multidimensional scientific images."--ImageJ's website
 * [OjAlgo](https://www.ojalgo.org/): Oj!
 Algorithms is a pure-Java linear algebra and mathematical optimization library
 * [Ivy](https://lets-unify.ai/): Ivy is a unifying framework for different deep learning frameworks such as PyTorch and TensorFlow.
 You need to write your code in Ivy once and run it on many deep learning frameworks

-## Highly Recommended
+## Recommended

 * [Ali Rahimi's talk NIPS 2017](https://www.youtube.com/watch?v=Qi1Yry33TQE): Good talk from someone inside the field
 * [Procrustes](https://en.wikipedia.org/wiki/Procrustes): How could we live without Wikipedia?